 - has been surrendered voluntarily turned over to the state Department of Health;

 - has no parent or guardian capable of providing care; or

 - is in imminent danger of abuse or neglect by the parent or guardian.

 The far reach of these definitions make them applicable to a variety of possible situations.
 However, a contributing charge is not an automatic judgment of guilt.
-With a capable attorney, you can mount a successful and aggressive defense.
-Your attorney may argue that you lacked the necessary knowledge element of the crime.
+With a capable lawyer, you can mount a successful and aggressive defense.
+Your lawyer may argue that you lacked the necessary knowledge element of the crime.
 She may also argue that no causality exists between your alleged actions and the delinquency of the involved child.

-If you or a loved one is facing contributing to the delinquency of a minor charges, it is important to quickly contact a skilled attorney in Miami.
+If you or a loved one is facing contributing to the delinquency of a minor charges, it is important to quickly contact a skilled lawyer in Miami.
 Call Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.